3 Training Methods to Help You Perform Better Under Pressure

 How Can I Improve My Performance Under Pressure?

 So how do I develop this “clutch gene” that helps the best athletes in the world be focused, decisive, and composed under pressure?
 The first step is to understand how pressure affects performance (listed above) and learn how to leverage this to utilize its power.
-There’s a popular quote that says “nobody performs better under pressure, there are just some people who are able to mitigate its negative effects.”
+There’s a popular quote that says, “Nobody performs better under pressure; there are just some people who are able to mitigate its negative effects.”
 There is some truth to this, pressure has many debilitating effects, but when perceived as a challenge it can also be a great source of energy.
 This gives rise to the processing efficiency theory, which explains that while stress may lead to increased self-consciousness and impaired cognitive processing, this can be compensated for by a second stream of processes that leads to enhanced mental effort.

 The second step is NOT to try to get rid of or ignore the pressure, but it’s to expose yourself to it as much as possible so you can become ACCLIMATED to it.
 Michael Jordan has said that he felt nervous before basically every game, but since he saw it as a challenge and exposed himself to that environment so much, he was able to become comfortable with it.
 While the best way to do this is would be to experience hundreds of real high-pressure game situations, these only come around once in a blue moon, so finding ways to replicate this pressure in a training environment is key to being prepared when your time comes.
 Here are 3 training strategies that you can do by yourself to help you improve your performance under pressure:

-1. Do Skill Training Under Fatigue: Ray Allen, the greatest 3-point shooter of all time with multiple iconic clutch shots, is known for doing this by running sprints before practicing his jump shot because it replicates the physiological symptoms that you experience when under pressure (heavy breathing, butterflies in your stomach, heavy limbs, etc.).
+Do Skill Training Under Fatigue: Ray Allen, the greatest 3-point shooter of all time with multiple iconic clutch shots, is known for doing this by running sprints before practicing his jump shot because it replicates the physiological symptoms that you experience when under pressure (heavy breathing, butterflies in your stomach, heavy limbs, etc.).
 By doing some sort of cardiovascular exercise to exhaustion (burpees, sprints, etc.) before skill training (shooting, dribbling, etc.) you can train your brain and body to become acclimated to having these feelings of stress while performing during crunch time.

-2. Visualization or Mental Imagery: This is a technique that involves imagining yourself performing your sport through your mind’s eye, without actually performing any of the motor movements.
-This is widely adopted by some of the best athletes in the world, and can be useful for improving performance under pressure because a) it allows you to imagine your performance in a stress-induced environment to become acclimated to it, b) it can improve attention by activating overlapping brain regions (visual cortex & pre-frontal cortex), and c) it can reduce anxiety and muscle tension.
+Visualization or Mental Imagery: This technique involves imagining yourself performing your sport through your mind’s eye without actually performing any of the motor movements.
+This is widely adopted by some of the best athletes in the world, and can be useful for improving performance under pressure because:

 Pressure is a part of sports that is never going to go away, and is what makes it so exciting in the first place!
 If you want to become great at your sport, one of the best things you can do is learn how to deal with pressure because every team needs a player who can execute when it's needed most.